 A lot of people ask what the secret is in the rich creamy chia pudding that I make.
-I respond to them “well it is made with a lot of love and of course with pure coconut milk”.
+I respond to them, "aside from a lot of love, the secret is to use pure coconut milk”.

-Pure coconut milk, meaning the variety that comes in a (BPA free) can versus aseptic packaging.
-The latter is a “beverage” and has added items such as sugar, vitamins, minerals, gums, natural flavors, lecithin, and carrageenan.
-The coconut milk base in the beverage is also usually a blend of mostly water and coconut cream.
+The beverage is a compilation of additives such as sugar, vitamins, minerals, gums, natural flavors, lecithin, and carrageenan.
+Used for milk substitutions in cereal, coffee, etc. it is often a blend of water and coconut cream.

-1 (14oz) can full fat coconut milk (My favorite brand is Aroy-D)
+1 (14oz) can full fat pure coconut milk (My favorite brand is Aroy-D)

 1 ½ teaspoons vanilla extract